geoffcline/website/content/en/docs/concepts/storage/volumes.md

 Driver](https://github.com/kubernetes-sigs/azurefile-csi-driver)
 must be installed on the cluster and the `CSIMigration` and `CSIMigrationAzureFile` Alpha features must be enabled.

-### cephfs {#cephfs}

-A `cephfs` volume allows an existing CephFS volume to be mounted into your Pod.
-Unlike `emptyDir`, which is erased when a Pod is removed, the contents of a `cephfs` volume are preserved and the volume is merely unmounted.
-This means that a CephFS volume can be pre-populated with data, and that data can be "handed off" between Pods.
-CephFS can be mounted by multiple writers simultaneously.

-{{< caution >}}
-You must have your own Ceph server running with the share exported before you can use it.
-{{< /caution >}}

-See the [CephFS example](https://github.com/kubernetes/examples/tree/{{< param "githubbranch" >}}/volumes/cephfs/) for more details.

 ### cinder {#cinder}